Flood Advisory issued for Crittenden by NWS - News Break

 Flood Advisory issued for Crittenden by NWS

-Effective: 2021-07-09 14:22:00 CDT Expires: 2021-07-09 17:30:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-09 10:06:00 CDT Expires: 2021-07-09 13:15:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Crittenden The National Weather Service in Memphis has issued a * Urban and Small Stream Flood Advisory for Southwestern Crittenden County in eastern Arkansas East Central St. Francis County in eastern Arkansas * Until 530 PM CDT. * At 222 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
+Target Area: Crittenden The National Weather Service in Memphis has issued a * Urban and Small Stream Flood Advisory for Central Crittenden County in eastern Arkansas Northern DeSoto County in northwestern Mississippi Northwestern Marshall County in northwestern Mississippi Southwestern Fayette County in western Tennessee Southern Shelby County in western Tennessee * Until 115 PM CDT. * At 1006 AM CDT, Doppler radar indicated heavy rain due to thunderstorms.
 This will cause urban and small stream flooding.
-Between 3 and 6 inches of rain have fallen. * Some locations that will experience flooding include Simsboro, Pinckney, Democrat, Greasy Corner, Chatfield, Penjur, Jonquil, Tarsus, Kate, Heth and Cicalla.
+Between 1.5 and 2.5 inches of rain have fallen. * Some locations that will experience flooding include Southaven, Collierville, Germantown, Olive Branch, West Memphis, Horn Lake, Marion, T O Fuller State Park, Cordova, Memphis, Walls, Edmondson, Anthonyville, Whitehaven, Southwest Memphis, Midtown Memphis, Downtown Memphis, Southeast Memphis, Lynchburg and Pinckney.
 Additional rainfall amounts of 1 to 2 inches are expected over the area.
 This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0